 - Red - 625-740 nm

-However, migraine glasses also help prevent eye strain and headaches from digital device or computer use.
+However, migraine glasses also help filter light that can trigger eye strain and headaches from digital device or computer use.
 The lens engineered to block offending wavelengths without causing any side effects like eye strain, blurry vision or headaches.

 The role of migraine triggers and glasses for migraine: You already know that light can be a trigger for many migraineurs.
 Other triggers include stress, lack of sleep, anxiety, dehydration, and sound.
 The key to preventing migraine is to avoid hitting the migraine threshold.
 In other words, take a proactive approach, reducing your triggers and addressing attacks before they become full blown.

 There are several ways to accomplish this, but the best is a multi-faceted, strategic approach that incorporates determining your triggers, reducing them, and understanding the methods that your body responds to the best.

 Many people take a reactive approach with their migraines, meaning that they initiate damage control when the attack has already taken hold.
 However, the most effective strategy for migraine relief is prevention.
 If you can take steps to prevent an attack from progressing or even occurring in the first place, you will have much better control over your migraine disease.